 This occurs when the muscles regulating the bladder and urethra weaken.
-While you may think of this as an older woman's problem, Dr. Spieldoch said that "around 20 percent of women in their 20s experience it, and a full 50 percent of women have leakage issues."
+While you may think of this as an older woman's problem, Dr. Spieldoch says that "around 20% of women in their 20s experience it, and a full 50% of women have leakage issues."
 Contributing factors include:

 - Chronic coughing